rcyubahiro/submission_reminder_app_rcyubahiro/README.md

 Add a pending submission entry in assets/submissions.txt:
 John Doe - Assignment 1 - Due: 2024-02-20
 Run ./startup.sh to process reminders.
-The system will check submissions and notify users
+The system will check submissions and notify users....